manxin-c/manxin-c.github.io/aboutme.md

 date: 2024-09-17
 ---

 I am a fourth-year undergraduate in Biotechnology at Inner Mongolia University in China.
-My research interests mainly lie in structural biology, with a focus on histones modifications and nucleosomes.
+My research interests mainly lie in structural biology, with a focus on histone modifications and nucleosomes.

 ## Research Interests